elmanytas/zabbix-kubernetes/README.md

 # zabbix for kubernetes

-Zabbix is a monitoring system that allows to do traditional checks, protocol checks and functional application checks easyly.
+Zabbix is a monitoring system that allows to do traditional checks, protocol checks and functional application checks easily.

 ## helm chart